department-of-veterans-affairs/va.gov-team/platform/research/planning/what-is-uat.md

 ## Process for External Contractors

 1. Create a UAT test script.
 The test script is to make sure you've captured all acceptance criteria before you write the Conversation Guide in the next step.
-    * This can be any format you like (here's [one example](https://github.com/department-of-veterans-affairs/vets.gov-team/blob/master/Products/Identity/Personalization/research/uat_mvp_may2018/QA%20%26%20UAT%20template%20for%20Personalization%20Phase%201%20(1).xlsx)) (__note: link points to vets.gov-team GitHub repo)__)
+This can be any format you like.

 1. Create a Conversation Guide.
 [See examples](#example-conversation-guides-for-uat)